-^{12.} Review Group Meeting, 29 May 1969, in FRUS, 1969-1976, Vol. XXXIV, p.
-98.
+12 Review Group Meeting, 29 May 1969, in U.S. Department of State, Foreign Relations of the United States, 1969-1976, vol. 34, p.
+98 (link).

-^{13.} See Marc Trachtenberg, A Constructed Peace: The Making of the European Settlement, 1945-1963 (Princeton, NJ: Princeton University Press, 1999), pp. 159-165 (the quotation is on p.
+13 See Marc Trachtenberg, A Constructed Peace: The Making of the European Settlement, 1945-1963 (Princeton: Princeton University Press, 1999), pp. 159-65 (the quotation is on p.
 161) and the sources cited there.

-^{14.} Ibid., p.
+14 Ibid., p.
 185.

-responsible for assessing the damage that would result from a nuclear war, that the long-predicted "nuclear stalemate" had finally arrived.
-Even if the United States attacked first, the president was told, "surviving Soviet capability is sufficient to produce an unacceptable loss in the U.S." This meant, as Kennedy himself pointed out, that preemption was no longer a viable option.15
+the damage that would result from a nuclear war, that the long-predicted "nuclear stalemate" had finally arrived.
+Even if America attacked first, the president was told, "surviving Soviet capability is sufficient to produce an unacceptable loss in the U.S." That meant, as Kennedy himself pointed out, that preemption was no longer a viable option.15

 How then could that situation be dealt with?
-The most common view was that the U.S. nuclear edge had been permanently lost and could never really be regained.
-This meant that a first strike was bound to be suicidal and that the "nuclear standoff" was here to stay, but it also meant that the "balance of terror," as Winston Churchill had predicted years earlier, might lead to a relatively stable peace.
-Nuclear weapons, the argument went, served mainly to "deter their use by others."
-The deterrent effect, to be sure, would be somewhat broader because it was always possible that a conventional war might escalate, whether political leaders wanted it to or not.
-But the basic assumption was that deliberately risking nuclear escalation for general political purposes was too dangerous, even if the fate of Europe was hanging in the balance.
+The most common view was that America's nuclear edge, now that it had been lost, could never really be regained-that from now on a first strike was bound to be suicidal, that the "nuclear standoff" was here to stay, but that that "balance of terror," as Churchill had famously predicted years earlier, might lead to a relatively stable peace.
+Nuclear weapons, in that view, served mainly to "deter their use by others."
+The deterrent effect, to be sure, would be somewhat broader, since it was always possible that a conventional war might escalate, whether political leaders wanted it to or not.
+But the basic assumption was that it was too dangerous to deliberately risk nuclear escalation for general political purposes, even if the fate of Europe was hanging in the balance.
 That kind of threat was a relic of the era when the United States could rationally strike first-an era when a first strike could be so effective that whatever damage Soviet retaliation might cause could be kept to "nationally manageable" proportions.
-But with the United States no longer able to limit damage to itself in any meaningful way by launching a massive counterforce attack when war was imminent, a first-strike strategy was no longer viable.
-The United States had to opt for a "second-strike" strategy, one focused on deterrence through the threat of retaliation-that is, through the threat of responding to a nuclear attack on one's own homeland with an attack on the enemy's cities.
-This implied there was no point in placing such heavy emphasis on the counterforce mission and that the defense of Europe could no longer be based on the threat of deliberate nuclear escalation.
-Instead, European members of the North Atlantic Treaty Organization (NATO) would have to be defended mainly with conventional forces.
+But now that the United States was no longer able to limit damage to itself in any meaningful way by launching a massive counterforce attack at the very beginning of the war, a first strike strategy was no longer viable; America had to opt for a "second strike" strategy, one focused on deterrence through the threat of retaliation-that is, through the threat of responding to a nuclear attack on one's own homeland with an attack on the enemy's cities.
+This implied that it scarcely still made sense to continue placing such heavy emphasis on the counterforce mission; it also implied that since the defense of Europe could no longer be based on the threat of deliberate nuclear escalation, NATO Europe had to be defended mainly with conventional forces.